thiyagu23/thiyagu23/README.md

 ## ABOUT ME

- Hi, I'm a self-taught full-stack web developer who is passionate about new technologies and love exploring them.
+ Hi, I'm a full-stack web developer who is passionate about new technologies and love exploring them.

 - 🧑🏻‍💻 currently learning more about M.E.R.N stack.
-- 🎯 I'm into Web3.0, Blockchain and AI technologies.
+- 🎯 I'm into Web3.0, Blockchain technologies.
 - 🏢 I’m looking for a software developer job.